Policy evaluation timeout protection

 After two seconds, Kubewarden's policy evaluation timeout feature interrupts the policy evaluation and produces a rejection response.
 The response contains a message explaining that rejection happened because the policy evaluation didn't complete in time.

-Setting Kubewarden's policy evaluation timeout to a value higher than the Kubernetes' webhook timeout isn't a good choice.
+Setting Kubewarden's policy evaluation timeout to a value as high as the Kubernetes' webhook timeout isn't a good choice.

 While the policy evaluation is still interrupted, reducing the chances of a DOS attack, the final rejection response isn't produced by the Policy Server.
 The rejection comes from the Kubernetes API server with the webhook timeout.